llvm/llvm-project/clang/docs/LanguageExtensions.rst

 the standard classification functions, for example, ``__builtin_isfpclass(x, 3)`` is identical to ``isnan``,``__builtin_isfpclass(x, 504)`` - to ``isfinite``
 and so on.

+If the first argument is a vector, the function is equivalent to the set of scalar calls of ``__builtin_isfpclass`` applied to the input elementwise.

+The result of ``__builtin_isfpclass`` is a boolean value, if the first argument is a scalar, or an integer vector with the same element count as the first argument.
+The element type in this vector has the same bit length as the element of the the first argument type.

 This function never raises floating-point exceptions and does not canonicalize its input.
 The floating-point argument is not promoted, its data class is